Student Cell Phone Guidelines

 - The phone will be stored in the assistant principal’s office for the day, and the parent or guardian will be notified.

-- Only the parent or guardian is allowed to pick up the cell phone, smartwatch, and wireless headphones and ear buds; students are not permitted to retrieve their own devices.
+- Only the parent or guardian is allowed to pick up the cell phone, wireless headphones and earbuds, smartwatch, or smart glasses; students are not permitted to retrieve their own devices.

 - The offense will be recorded in Focus, using the cell phone violation action code.